sonaliyadav04/Business-Insight-360-Brick-Mortar-and-E-Commerce-Power-BI-/README.md

 Synopsis
 The Business Insights 360 offers a robust dashboard powered by Microsoft Power BI, tailored to provide AtliQ Hardware with comprehensive insights across their Finance, Sales, Marketing, and Supply Chain departments worldwide.
-This dynamic tool amalgamates data from Excel/CSV files and MySQL database, enabling a holistic view of the company's operations.
+This dynamic tool amalgamates data from Excel/CSV files and MySQL databases, enabling a holistic view of the company's operations.

-Live Dashboard: Click Here
+Live Dashboard:

-Portfolio: Click Here
+Portfolio:

 Key Highlights
-1. Tailored Dashboard: Crafted a versatile Power BI dashboard catering specifically to AtliQ Hardware's requirements, facilitating nuanced insights into their diverse departments.
+1. Tailored Dashboard: Crafted a versatile Power BI dashboard catering to AtliQ Hardware's requirements, facilitating nuanced insights into their diverse departments.

 2. Seamless Data Integration: Sourced data from disparate origins, including Excel/CSV files and a MySQL database, seamlessly integrated into Power BI for comprehensive analysis.